Teresa Bryant, Lead Teacher and Facilitator

 Teresa is a spiritual director and ordained in the Order of Amida Buddha.
 She has held positions of leadership in university and hospice settings, as well as other spiritual formation programs.

-Teresa (Buddhist name ~ Prajna), is a Pure Land Buddhist with heart ties to the Christian Celtic tradition and an abiding interest in mysticism, monasticism and interspirituality.
+Teresa (Buddhist name ~ Prajna), is a Pure Land Buddhist with heart ties to Celtic spirituality and an abiding interest in mysticism, monasticism, and interspirituality.
 Her therapeutic approach is person-centered, insight-oriented, narrative, and existential, integrating mindfulness and compassion-based therapies.
-She lives in Canada, with her husband James, and cat Myko.
+She lives in Canada, with her husband James, cat Myko, and dog Honeybee.

 Susthama Kim ~ is the Head of the Order of Amida Buddha.
 She works as a Buddhist psychotherapist and supervisor.
 She enjoys reading and writing about all things to do with our spiritual and mental wellbeing.
 Susthama is a guest teacher for, The Trance of Self-Addiction.
 She lives in Watford, United Kingdom, with her family.